Page updated 02/11/2021

 - Access a template letter library directors can use with their own county departments of public health.

-1/7/2021 update: lllinois is current in Phase 1 of COVID-19 Vaccine administration.
+01/7/2021: Illinois is currently in Phase 1 of COVID-19 Vaccine administration.
 As Illinois continues to scale its vaccination program, Governor Pritzker, Dr. Ezike, the Illinois Department of Public Health and the entire administration are committed to an equity-centric vaccination approach.

 1/25/2021 update: Regions 1 and 2 Move to Phase 4.